Category Icon - Pansyer Agency Blog

 You just use points in your design tool, and iOS handles the rest.

-What Are dp and sp?
+what are dp and sp?

 Android introduced two similar units: